estrizal/Discord-bot-with-personality-AI-FREE/README.md

 Prerequisite:-
 * A GOOGLE ACCOUNT (i mean.. who doesn't have it)
-* Broke (if have money, get GPT keys. it's for broke people like me)
+* Broke (if have money, get GPT keys.
+This bot is for broke people like me)
 * python installed on your system
 * do pip install google-generativeai
 * then also do pip install discord